python/cpython/Doc/library/email.mime.rst

    A subclass of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEAudio` class is used to create MIME message objects of major type :mimetype:`audio`. *_audiodata* is a string containing the raw audio data.
-If this data can be decoded by the standard Python module :mod:`sndhdr`, then the subtype will be automatically included in the :mailheader:`Content-Type` header.
+If this data can be decoded as au, wav, aiff, or aifc, then the subtype will be automatically included in the :mailheader:`Content-Type` header.
    Otherwise you can explicitly specify the audio subtype via the *_subtype* argument.
 If the minor type could not be guessed and *_subtype* was not given,